baltimoreheritage/tours/README.md

-# Baltimore Heritage Tours
+# Baltimore Heritage Open Tours

-A collection of maps, data, scripts and notes related to [Baltimore Heritage tour programs](http://baltimoreheritage.org/tours).
+An open-source collection of maps, data, scripts and notes related to [Baltimore Heritage tour programs](http://baltimoreheritage.org/tours).

 ## What is this?